نوع مقاله : علمی ـ پژوهشی

 نویسندگان [English]

-The computational approach to mind and mental properties, with various approximations including machine functionalism, has provided a suitable ground for proposing computational models of will and free decision-making in the field of artificial intelligence, and has achieved relative successes in this regard.
-However, the question remains: what are the shortcomings and challenges of the computational model regarding human will and its philosophical foundations, when confronted with deeper philosophical perspectives such as Hikmat Muta'aliyah?
-This research, using a descriptive-analytical method, while explaining some of the presented models and their connection with the symbolic approach in artificial intelligence, briefly refers to machine functionalism as a philosophical basis for this approach.
-Finally, it seeks to answer the aforementioned question by relying on the principles of Mulla Sadra.
-Findings indicate that computational models lack the necessary ontological capacity to explain the true nature of will.
-This understanding disregards fundamental components such as conscious awareness, phenomenal experience, and intentionality, which play a central role in Mulla Sadra's explanation of will.
-Philosophical examination of such issues in the field of artificial intelligence, regardless of its philosophical implications and consequences, directly impacts policymaking and legislation in this area concerning ethical and legal responsibility.
+The computational approach to the mind and mental properties, with various formulations including Machine Functionalism, has provided a suitable ground for proposing computational models of free will and decision-making in the field of Artificial Intelligence (AI).
+This approach has achieved relative successes along this path; however, the question remains: what are the deficiencies and challenges faced by the computational model regarding human will and its philosophical foundations when confronted with deeper philosophical perspectives such as Transcendent Philosophy (Hikmat-i Muta'aliyah)?
+This research, using a descriptive-analytical method, examines the computational models proposed for free will in AI (focusing on the Symbolic Approach).
+Initially, Machine Functionalism is analyzed as the philosophical basis for this approach.
+Then, relying on the principles and foundations of Sadrā's Transcendent Philosophy, a comprehensive and critical explanation of these models is presented, answering the research's central question.
+The findings indicate that computational models lack the necessary ontological capacity to explain the truth of the will.
+This understanding neglects fundamental components such as consciousness (being conscious), phenomenal experience, and intentionality (التفاتی/iltifātī status), which play a central role in Sadrā's explanation of the will.
+The philosophical examination of this type of issue in the field of AI, apart from its philosophical effects and consequences, directly influences policy-making and legislation in this area, particularly concerning moral and legal responsibility.

 کلیدواژهها [English]